-Against this background, adelphi and its partners provide capacity building for about 400 MSMEs via workshops, advisory and training services as well as national forums for match-making process between MSMEs and financial institutions in China, India and Indonesia.
-Around 200 MSMEs are expected to have improved processes or created cleantech innovations within the project timeline.
-Further to this financial institutions will receive technical assistance in the expansion of their lending portfolio benefiting of peer-learning, co-investing and matchmaking opportunities.
+Against this background, adelphi and its partners provided capacity building for about 400 MSMEs via workshops, advisory and training services as well as national forums for match-making process between MSMEs and financial institutions in China, India and Indonesia.
+Around 200 MSMEs have improved processes or created cleantech innovations within the project timeline.
+Further to this financial institutions received technical assistance in the expansion of their lending portfolio benefiting of peer-learning, co-investing and matchmaking opportunities.

-To this end, adelphi designs thorough curricula and a set of capacity building instruments on clean technology and cleantech financing uptake in SMEs.
-The project team conducts workshops and provides advisory services and mentoring.
-In addition, national forums for matchmaking processes between MSMEs and financial institutions as well as training manuals and toolkits will be developed.
-Around 400 MSMEs are expected to have improved processes or created innovations within the project timeline.
+To this end, adelphi designed thorough curricula and a set of capacity building instruments on clean technology and cleantech financing uptake in SMEs.
+The project team conducted workshops and provides advisory services and mentoring.
+In addition, national forums for matchmaking processes between MSMEs and financial institutions as well as training manuals and toolkits were developed.
+Around 400 MSMEs have improved processes or created innovations within the project timeline.